 Botanical Name: Syzygium aromaticum

-Cloves are aromatic flower buds commonly used as a spice in cooking, but can also be used medicinally.
-They have been used in Indian Ayurvedic, Chinese and Western herbalism.
-It is popular as a seasoning with apples, pumpkin pie, rhubarb, meats, curries and marinades.
+Cloves are aromatic flower buds commonly used as a spice in cooking, but they can also be used medicinally.
+They have been used in Indian Ayurvedic, Chinese, and Western herbalism.
+It is popular as a seasoning with apples, pumpkin pie, rhubarb, meats, curries, and marinades.
 Cloves are often used in warm fall and winter seasonal drinks for their flavor and warming qualities.
 In Mexican cuisine, they are known as “clavos de olor,” and are often combined with cumin and cinnamon.
 Only a small amount of cloves are needed as its flavor is strong and pungent.
 It is associated with love and protection.

 Below is an overview of Clove (Ding Xiang), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Clove (Ding Xiang).